Medicine Hat Catholic Board of Education is pleased to offer Kindergarten programming at all six of our Elementary Schools.

-What do you learn in Kindergarten?
+What do we learn in Kindergarten?

 Early Literacy A is for apple: Your child will begin to understand that letters have sounds and that together those sounds form words and carry meaning.